Cleansed: Sydney (2022)

+The play received its Australian premiere with Red Line Productions on 10 June 2022 at the Old Fitzroy Theatre in Sydney.
+The production was directed by Dino Dimitriadis.

+London Revival (2026)

+The London revival of the play will premiere in July 2026 at the Almeida Theatre.
+It will be directed by Rebecca Frecknall.

 Interpretations and analysis

 Dream interpretation

 The academic and playwright Dan Rebellato has noted that much of the play's action could be interpreted as a dream or hallucination: "After all, are these events even real?
 There's certainly a way of seeing Cleansed as enfolding entirely in the dying mind of Graham as he takes the lethal dose of crack at the end of scene 1. […] The play's images have a dream-like quality at times […] But at the same time, the play insists that these are real events and asks us to bridge the gap between nightmare and reality."

 Reviewing the first production of Cleansed, the critic John Peter wrote about the nightmarish quality of the play:

 "Cleansed (Royal Court/Duke of York's) is a nightmare of a play: like a nightmare, it unreels somewhere between the back of your eyes and the centre of your brain with an unpredictable but remorseless logic.
 As with a nightmare, you cannot shut it out because nightmares are experienced with your whole body.
 As with a nightmare, you feel that someone else is dreaming it for you, spinning the images out of some need you don't want to think of as your own. […] Cleansed is indeed incomprehensible and vile, in the way nightmares are, with all the poem-like tyrannical cohesion of nightmares."

 Katie Mitchell's 2016 National Theatre production of the play had the character of Grace present in every scene.
 Mitchell said this decision was made "to cohere the twenty scenes" and also as the play then could be interpreted as dream:

 "We decided […] that it was the dream of one character which is Grace, who's a character who's lost her brother.
 He died of a heroin overdose and she has this amazing dream.
 And so we just put her there at the centre [of the play].
 And then when we worked on it we thought it was more useful to work on it as a genre surrealism than naturalism.
 Because then we could have a lot of illogical things happening […] A lot of illogical things happen in the play, let alone all the bits of illogic that we added.
 But doing it as surrealism meant that the actors could be happily inside a dream-landscape committing to what they were doing as opposed to going 'but this doesn't add up.
 Why is my character doing this and not that?' and asking all of those questions that you normally ask when you're in a realistic genre."